ccnlab/kinase/sims/kinase/README.md

 For the rate-code activations in Leabra, the product of these averages is likely to be similar to the average of the products at a synapse level, and computing neuron-level values is *much* faster computationally than integrating the products at the synapse level.
 Indeed, experiments (a long time ago) showed no advantages to doing the synapse-level integration in Leabra.

-# KinaseB*: Working up by simplifying the Urakubo model
+# KinaseBx: Working up by simplifying the Urakubo model

 To tackle the bottom-up approach toward deriving Kinase learning rules, we need to dramatically simplify the highly detailed Urakubo mechanisms into something that can be computed efficiently in large scale models.
 This has turned out to be *much* simpler than originally estimated, with very simple exponential integration equations giving remarkably accurate approximations.
 Furthermore, the critical synaptic Ca signal can be computed via an entirely factorized set of equations that depend separately on pre and post spiking, which is surprising.